 Following the PA helps customers become a member of a community of organizations with similar Exchange Server deployments.
-This allows easier knowledge sharing and facilitates a more rapid response to unforeseen circumstances.
-Our own support organization is well aware what an Exchange Server PA deployment should look like and prevents them from spending lengthy cycles learning and understanding a customer's highly custom environment before working with them towards a support case resolution.
+This allows easier knowledge sharing and provides a more rapid response to unforeseen circumstances.
+Our own support organization is aware what an Exchange Server PA deployment should look like and prevents them from spending lengthy cycles learning and understanding a customer's highly custom environment before working with them towards a support case resolution.

 The PA is designed with several business requirements in mind, such as the requirement that the architecture be able to:

 Include both high availability within the datacenter, and site resilience between datacenters